Links on Android Authority may earn us a commission. Learn more.

 The standard Hub is engineered as a bedside device first and foremost.
 It deliberately omits a camera, and its signature feature is Sleep Sensing, a technology that mixes radar, audio, light, and temperature data to track how well you sleep and what might be causing disruptions.
 This works surprisingly well, to the point we’re upset Google is planning to paywall it behind Fitbit Premium in 2023.
 Thankfully the Hub is useful in plenty of other places as well, like your kitchen or home office.

 See also: The best smart displays you can buy

-The beauty of a smart plug is that it can automate just about any appliance so long as it benefits from a simple on/off state.
-That includes lamps, fans, humidifiers, coffee makers, and more.
+The beauty of a smart plug is that it can automate just about any appliance, so long as you can switch the latter to a permanent powered-on state.
+The list includes any number of lamps, fans, humidifiers, coffee makers, and more.

 The Ultra Mini connects via Wi-Fi, and supports Alexa and Google Assistant.
-Its compact design helps avoid blocking outlets, and you can get a two-pack for a little over $15.
+Its compact design helps avoid blocking outlets, and you can get a two-pack for about $15.
 That’s pretty cheap, so you can put the savings towards decking out the rest of your home.

 See also: The best smart plugs